Celebrate Halloween While Working From Home

 If you’re trying to get in the spirit in your home office, try adding some decorative Halloween prints to feel more festive.
 You have some more leeway at home than in a traditional office, so feel free to add as many decorations to your set up as possible—but be mindful of what might show up in the background of your Zoom calls.
 You probably want to keep the gory stuff outside the view of your camera.

 Even though you’re getting into the holiday spirit, you still have to work.
 Keep unwanted ghosts and goblins out with a haunted Halloween door sign that’s sure to get the point across.
 But place a bowl of Halloween candy nearby so you can get that mid-afternoon sugar burst when you need it.
 I wouldn’t typically recommend keeping a container of chocolate at arm’s length in such a high-stress environment, but it’s a holiday!

 Make sure to keep things professional, while still having fun.
 Surround yourself with decorations that won’t distract you, but instead will add some levity to your days.

 Looking for more fun ways to celebrate Halloween at work, beyond Halloween office decorations?
 Try playing fun Halloween games!
 Whether you’re in a physical office or are planning on hosting a virtual Halloween party with your coworkers, play some fun Halloween-themed games to keep the party moving.
-Our printable Halloween Word Scramble, Halloween Word Search, Halloween This or That, and Halloween Categories games are easy to use either in-person or on your Zoom calls.
+Our printable Halloween Word Scramble, Halloween Word Search, Halloween This or That, Halloween Alphabet Challenge, and Halloween Categories games are easy to use either in-person or on your Zoom calls.
 They’re sure to make the time pass a little more quickly!